 Summary

-What is freestyle dancing?
+What is freestyle dance?

 In a battle or solo, freestyle dance is performed live.
 It requires intense listening to the music, paying attention to every rhythm and every vibration to improvise movements that resonate with the music.
 And that's the magic of freestyle: no two moves are the same.
 The freestyler reacts to the moment, creating a unique show that tells his or her own personal story.
 That's why freestyle is so fascinating: it leaves so much to the unexpected, to the challenge, to raw expression.